twilio-labs/twilio-firebase-extensions/firestore-send-twilio-message/POSTINSTALL.md

 1. Go to your [Cloud Firestore dashboard](https://console.firebase.google.com/project/${param:PROJECT_ID}/firestore/data) in the Firebase console.

-1. If it doesn't already exist, create the collection you specified during installation: `${param:MESSAGES_COLLECTION}`.
+1. If it doesn't already exist, create the collection you specified during installation: `${param:MESSAGE_COLLECTION}`.

 1. Add a document with a `to` field and a `body` field with the following content: